vijaysharm/ehyo-android/README.md

 + Support 3rd party plugins
 + Show user formatted error when the name given in plugin is not found
 + Show better version information
++ Have the custom logger respect debug mode